ediblesites/wp-go-live-checklist/README.md

 ## The obvious

-- [ ] Site visible at its desired URL
+- [ ] Site visible at its desired URL.
+- [ ] For jurisdictions that require it - privacy page exists and is visibly linked.
+- [ ] For jurisdictions that require it - "imprint" page exists and is visibly linked.

 ## WordPress basic settings